KuphJr/functions-workshop/README.md

 You can follow this tutorial on all testnet chains which Functions currently supports:
 `Ethereum Sepolia`, `Polygon Mumbai`, `Avalanche Fuji`, or `Arbitrum Sepolia`

+## Phase 1 Instructions

+1. Load the /contract/FunctionsConsumer.sol Solidity contract into Remix using the Github URL

 ## Phase 2 Prerequisites

 You must have Node.js and a code editor installed.
 Additionally, you can also install Deno for local simulation (optional).